Intelligent-Instruments-Lab/iil.is/src/routes/news/krish_guest.md

 &nbsp;
 ...

 Lovely to have you, Krish!
-We hope Iceland treats you well.
+We hope Iceland treats you well... and we're looking forward to continuing our work remotely in the foreseeable future.